joaoag/madcoders_makersbnb/README.md

 $ rake db:auto_migrate RACK_ENV=test
 ```

-8. Connect to psql and connect to your database using the `\c databasename` command.<br/>
+8. Connect to psql and connect to your database using the `\c databasename;` command.<br/>
-Once you are connected to the database you choose, you can list the tables using the `\dt` command.<br/>
+Once you are connected to the database you've chosen, you can list the tables using the `\dt` command.<br/>

 ```shell
 $ psql
 admin= \c makers_bnb_development;
 makers_bnb_development= \dt
 ```
-9. You can connect to a specific table by using the `SELECT * FROM tablename` command.<br/>
+9. You can connect to a specific table by using the `SELECT * FROM tablename;` command.<br/>

 ```shell
 makers_bnb_development= SELECT * FROM tablename;